[Updated 15 May 2020]

 If your training provider expects your staff to sit behind a desk for half an hour to complete a module, they don’t understand the requirements of your business and the nature of your staff.

 If you hear any of these buzzwords, walk away.
 Seriously.
 A "ready-made" solution that takes several months (or even years) to implement is not a ready-made solution at all.
 Also, implementation fees?
 Let's get this straight – a business wants to charge you to set up your business on their technology so they can continue to charge you monthly fees?
 Unless they're creating bespoke features that are non-negotiables for your business, don't walk... run!

 I’m glad you made it this far.
 At Small Batch Learning, we believe the “your business, my solution” mentality is dead, and I suggest that you don’t settle for a training platform that makes you mould your operations around an (inflexible) solution.
 Do your research, understand your training goals and define your non-negotiables.

 In saying that, be ready to listen and learn.
 There is some method to the madness.
 I’ve sat through numerous meetings where the client’s non-negotiable is “long written answers to quiz questions”.
 It’s a wildly common request, but one that always goes by the wayside when I respond, “Great, we can have it built by next month.
 Quick question though – written answers need to be marked manually.
 With 2,200 staff, who from your team will be assigned the task of marking the questions?”... "ah yep, not that important" is generally the response.

 To sign off, there are hundreds of Learning Management Systems available today, but none offer a “miracle pill” that will deliver on your online training goals without effort and engagement from you.

-I can’t guarantee Small Batch Learning will meet your every training need, but I will guarantee that if you are ready to let technology help you train your team, we’ll give you the tools you need to succeed (click here for a quick read on how to get the most out of Small Batch Learning).
+I can’t guarantee Small Batch Learning will meet your every training need, but I will guarantee that if you are ready to let technology help you train your team, we’ll give you the tools you need to succeed.